 In April 2018 after been given clearance to run at 90mph (the normal speed limit was 75mph) on a railtour from Kings Cross to York the locomotive suffered severe damage to its inside motion and had to be replaced by a diesel.

-The locomotive was still at the Nene Valley Railway where it it had not been returned to steam by July 2018 and a report into the incident in April is awaited.
+The locomotive was still at the Nene Valley Railway where it had not been returned to steam by August 2018.
+The hope was that it would be back on the main line in September 2018 after completing a planned 750 miles of running in on the Nene Valley Railway.

 |Home Base||Current Status||Owner|